VanirDev/VariantEncumbrance/README.md

 ```

 # Settings

+- **Use Variant Encumbrance with specific type of actor:** Use for example the following type of actors (e.g. character, npc, ecc. separate by character ','), remember is case sensitive.

 - **Unencumbered Strength Multiplier:** Multiplier used to calculate maximum carrying weight before being encumbered from the strength ability score.",